 First things first, there are a few ways to make campaigns go faster, or even complete instantly.

 Campaign Completion Boosters

 These will complete campaigns instantly.
-They can be bought on the auction house or in the zen store.
+They can be bought at the auction house or in the zen store.
 In the zen store, you can buy the full Campaign Buyout Bundle for 10000 zen, or Chult for 2000.
 Ravenloft costs 3000.
-The Heart of Fire and Undermountain are not yet available.
 Be sure to use your discount vouchers from invoking on these.

 Signet of Patronage

 When you have already completed a campaign on a character, you can make Signets of Patronage.
 These items can be given to you other characters and when used will reduce the costs for completing campaigns.
-To make or use a signet, open up the campaign window for the campaign you want to do, and click the Create or Uthe se button in the upper left corner.
-These signets costs some 50k AD and some campaign currencies, that can be farmed pretty quickly.
+To make or use a signet, open up the campaign window for the campaign you want to do, and click the Create or Use button in the upper left corner.
+These signets cost some 50k AD and some campaign currencies, that can be farmed pretty quickly.

 2 x Campaign Currency Events